jfavrod/piilani/README.md

 ### Installation

+To initialize your project directory run the following Piilani command:
+{{/path/to/binary}} init

+This will create a `config` directory and config files for each supported environment.

 ### Environment
 There are 3 runtime environments and the `PIILANI_ENV` environment variable to specify which one the app is currently running in: